QuasarZero/laravel-extension/README.md

 # Feature

 * Support add table comment when you use Schema Facade to create table in migration script.
 MySQL, PostgreSQL are available now
-* Make your Route Facade can find its methods
+* Make some Facades and objects can find their methods

 # System Requirement